The Shard: Funding

 Towards the end of 2007, the gathering uncertainty in the global financial markets sparked concerns about the viability of the Shard.
 However, in January 2008, Sellar announced that it had secured funding from a consortium of Qatari investors, who had paid £150 million to secure an 80% stake in the project.
 The consortium included Qatar National Bank, QInvest, Qatari Islamic Bank and the Qatari property developer Barwa Real Estate, as well as Sellar Property.
 The deal involved a buyout of the Halabi and CLS Holdings stakes, and part of the Sellar Property stake.
 The new owners promised to provide the first tranche of finance, allowing construction of the tower to begin.
 In 2009, the State of Qatar consolidated its ownership of London Bridge Quarter (known now as Shard Quarter), including The Shard, through the purchase of the private Qatari investors' stakes.
-Shard Quarter is today jointly owned by the State of Qatar and Sellar.
+Shard Quarter is today jointly owned by the State of Qatar and Sellar Property Group.